 With Betterment IRAs, you can always withdraw your funds without any fees.
 However, doing so before age 59 ½ may lead to taxes, as well as a 10% penalty.
-A list of exceptions to this 10% penalty on early IRA withdrawals can be found here.
+Learn more about exceptions to the 10% penalty on early IRA withdrawals.
 Some common examples include qualified education/medical expenses, qualified first-time home purchase, or if you become disabled.

 401(k) plans have a different set of rules.
 You generally cannot make withdrawals from your Betterment 401(k) while you are still working at the company that sponsored the 401(k).
 An exception to this rule is if you are still working but have reached age 59 ½.
 This is called an in-service distribution and will be subject to a $75 fee per distribution payment.

 One benefit to a 401(k) is that it may allow you to begin withdrawing money penalty-free if you leave your job at age 55.
 This is almost 5 years earlier than if that money was in an IRA.

 Some 401(k) plans allow you to take loans and borrow against your own assets.
 IRAs do not allow loans under any circumstances.
 401(k) accounts can also offer “hardship distributions”, where you are permitted to take a withdrawal under specific circumstances (as defined by the IRS) even while employed, though the distribution may still be subject to a 10% penalty if you are under age 59 ½.
 Both loans and hardship distributions from a Betterment 401(k) are subject to approval by your employer, and will be subject to a $75 fee per distribution payment.
 Please contact us if you’re unsure whether your Betterment 401(k) offers loans or hardship distributions.